JAForbes/keynames/README.md

 ```

+####Editing the keymap

+Different regions of the world have different keymappings.
+And different applications have different needs when describing
+the keycodes.

-You can edit or even override the keymap.
+You can always directly edit the default keymap.
 But if you want to customize the `keymap` without mutating it permanently.
 Access the mapping function `keynames.names` directly and pass in your own key map.

 ```js